rockt/SETH/index.md

 Updated results are available on the GeneView web site (http://bc3.informatik.hu-berlin.de/download)

 ## Step 2: Conversion to embedded Derby database
-The mySQL database is dumped into XML files using apache [ddlUtils](http://db.apache.org/ddlutils/) and later transfered into an embedded database.
+The mySQL database is dumped into XML files using Apache [ddlUtils](http://db.apache.org/ddlutils/) and later transfered into an embedded Derby database.
 Ant scripts can be found in ./data/ddlUtils/build.xml (**TODO** ???).
 ### Execution of ddlUtils
 	export ANT_OPTS=-Xmx24g